-Objective: Learners will be able to write code inside a loop to collect all the gems.
+Objective: Learners will be able to write code inside a loop to collect all of the gems.

-- 1. Project the "For Loops" chapter introduction page in the Learn to Code 1 playground on a screen. - 2.
-Introduction: - Read through the pages as a class, stopping for questions if needed. - 3.
-Using Loops: - Show learners how portals work, and review the commands moveForward(), turnLeft(), turnRight(), and collectGem(). - Have learners experiment with ways to direct Byte from the start arrow to the gems and collect them, noticing which commands repeat.
-They record the commands on the worksheet or on a separate piece of paper. - Gather ideas from the class, and write the code in the Swift Playgrounds app to direct Byte to collect the first gem and walk to the portal. - Ask learners how many gems there are, and add that number to the loop.
+- Project the For Loops chapter introduction page in the Learn to Code 1 playground onto a screen. - 2.
+Introduction: - Read through the pages as a class, stopping for questions as needed. - 3.
+Using Loops: - Show learners how portals work and review the commands moveForward(), turnLeft(), turnRight() and collectGem(). - Get learners to experiment with ways to direct Byte from the start arrow to the gems to collect them, noticing which commands are repeated.
+They can record the commands on the worksheet or on a separate piece of paper. - Gather ideas from the class and write the code in the Swift Playgrounds app to direct Byte to collect the first gem and walk to the portal. - Ask learners how many gems there are.
+Add that number to the loop.
 Click or tap Run My Code. - · Try several different solutions. - Celebrate with Byte! - 4.
-Looping All the Sides: - Have learners experiment with ways to collect all the gems, noticing which commands repeat. - To add a for loop, either use the code suggestions at the bottom of the editor or tap + at the top of the screen. - Gather ideas from the class, and write the code in Swift Playgrounds to complete the puzzle.
+Looping All the Sides: - Get learners to experiment with ways to collect all of the gems, noticing which commands are repeated. - To add a for loop, either use the code suggestions at the bottom of the editor or tap + at the top of the screen. - Gather ideas from the class and write the code in Swift Playgrounds to complete the puzzle.
 Click or tap Run My Code. - · Try several different ideas. - · Celebrate with Byte!